botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/embeds-and-messages.md

 +++
 title = "Embeds and Messages"
 weight = 310
+description = "Learn how to send messages to different channels, edit existing messages, and send messages with embeds."
 +++

 Until now, we have just used the [default response behavior](/learn/beginner/simple-responses) to make our custom